-This approach is typical in the study of deformations of finite fermionic systems.
-It is used for determining the equilibrium shape, i.e. the set of $\alpha{\lambda\mu}$ minimizing the total potential energy.
-Between shell closure it leads to a ground-state in which the equilibrium value of some of the α 's is non-zero (mainly for small λ), contrary to what is obtained in Sec.
-2 where all the α 's are zero at equilibrium.
+This approach is typical in a study of deformations of finite fermionic systems.
+It is used for determining the equilibrium shape, i.e., the set of $\alpha{\lambda\mu}$ minimizing the total potential energy.
+Between shell closure it leads to a ground state in which the equilibrium value of some of the α 's is nonzero (mainly for small λ), contrary to what is obtained in Sec.
+II, where all the α 's are zero at equilibrium.
 Using the Lagrangian (10) would also modify the stiffness of the potential near the minimum (since a term E{shell} would be added to the potential used in Sec.
-2).
+II).

-Following the procedure of the present paper one should go one step further and study the thermally activated vibrations of the normal modes in the Hamiltonian (10).
-Hence the usual Jahn-Teller deformations correspond to the first step of the procedure just exposed and to small multipolarity whereas surface roughness to the second step (and to large multipolarity).
+Following the procedure of the present paper, one should go one step further and study the thermally activated vibrations of the normal modes in Hamiltonian (10).
+Hence the usual Jahn-Teller deformations correspond to the first step of the procedure just exposed and to a small multipolarity, whereas surface roughness corresponds to the second step (and to large multipolarity).

 It would be of great interest to verify if the agreement obtained in Sec.
-3 with experimental values would persist when describing surface oscillations with a Lagrangian such as \mathcal{L} defined in Eq.
+III with experimental values would persist when describing surface oscillations with a Lagrangian such as \mathcal{L} defined in Eq.
 (10).
-This form of Lagrangian is legitimated by confrontation with experiments in the small and intermediate size domain, where it is commonly admitted that clusters of size $N \lesssim 100$ experience static deformations of small multipolarities [12,24].
-The success of the present model (which uses \mathcal{L}{LD} and do not include such Jahn-Teller deformations) in the size range $N \gtrsim 100$ might be explained by the decrease of the shell-energy contribution to \mathcal{L} due to an intrinsic roughness of the surface.
+This form of the Lagrangian is legitimated by confrontation with experiments in the small and intermediate size domains, where it is commonly admitted that clusters of size $N \leq 100$ experience static deformations of small multipolarities.^{12,24} The success of the present model (which uses \mathcal{L}{LD} , and does not include such Jahn-Teller deformations) in the size range $N \ge 100$ might be explained by the decrease of the shell-energy contribution to \mathcal{L} due to an intrinsic roughness of the surface.
 Schematically one might say that there is less difference between a rough sphere and a rough ellipsoid than between a perfect sphere and a perfect ellipsoid.
-A similar phenomenon explains the disappearance of Jahn-Teller deformations with increasing temperature, see Ref.
-[40] where deformation is seen to be suppressed by thermal fluctuations.
-Note however that the phenomenon predicted in this reference is size-dependant, i.e. not uniform for all cluster sizes (as roughness would be), see the precise discussion in [40].
+A similar phenomenon explains the disappearance of Jahn-Teller deformations with increasing temperature; see Ref.
+40, where deformation is seen to be suppressed by thermal fluctuations.
+Note, however, that the phenomenon predicted in this reference is size dependent, i.e., not uniform for all cluster sizes (as roughness would be); see the precise discussion in Ref.
+40.

-Note finally that thermally induced shape fluctuations have already been investigated in the study of the broadening of plasma resonances of metal clusters in Refs.
-[44-47] and very recently in the study of shell structure for clusters of size smaller than N=100 [39].
-The ideas are similar to the one exposed above, however the allowed deformations are limited to simple shapes, whereas it has been considered necessary in the present work to include deformations of very large multipolarities for studying surface roughness.
+Note, finally, that thermally induced shape fluctuations have already been investigated in the study of the broadening of plasma resonances of metal clusters in Refs.
+44-47 and very recently in the study of shell structure for clusters of size smaller than N=100.39 The ideas are similar to the one exposed above; however, the allowed deformations are limited to simple shapes, whereas it has been considered necessary in the present work to include deformations of very large multipolarities for studying surface roughness.